Scuba Diving in Palau: Highlights + Liveaboards vs Resorts

 The Battle of Bloody Nose Ridge, which raged for nearly three months in 1944, was a clash between American and Japanese forces.
 It left an indelible mark on Peliliu Island.

-Today, visitors can explore the battlegrounds and remnants of that fateful conflict.
+Today, you can explore the battlegrounds and remnants of that fateful conflict on day trips from Koror.
 While the jungle has reclaimed much of the battlefield, the vestiges of war remain – rusting tanks, discarded ammunition and military artefacts lie strewn about.

-Due to the threat still posed by unexploded ordnances, joining a guided tour is essential.
+Due to the threat still posed by unexploded ordnances, stay close to your guide and never wander off alone!

 Snorkel in Jelly Fish Lake

-This natural wonder offers visitors a one-of-a-kind experience – being surrounded by thousands upon thousands of golden jellyfish gracefully drifting all around you.
-These mesmerising creatures are a sight to behold, with their gently pulsing bells and billowing tentacles creating an almost otherworldly atmosphere.
+This natural wonder offers a unique experience – being surrounded by thousands upon thousands of golden jellyfish gracefully drifting all around you.
+Their gently pulsing bells and billowing tentacles creating an almost otherworldly atmosphere.

-What makes this encounter even more remarkable is the fact that these jellyfish have lost their ability to sting, allowing you to safely swim amongst them.
+What makes this encounter even more incredible is the fact that these jellyfish have lost their ability to sting, allowing you to safely swim amongst them.
 The water itself is crystal clear and serene, creating a sense of total calm and relaxation.
-A visit to Palau’s Jellyfish Lake is a true bucket list experience.

 Explore the ancient Badrulchau Monoliths

-On the northernmost point of the island of Babeldaob is a series of enigmatic stone monoliths.
+On the northernmost point of the island of Babeldaob is this series of enigmatic stone monoliths.

 In Palau, each village once had its own Bai house that served as the central meeting place and community centre.
 At the start of the 20th century, over 100 of these impressive structures still stood.